 Students will engage in 4 forum discussions in Weeks 3, 5, 8, 10.
-Three compound questions will be posted for each forum.
+Two to three compound questions will be posted for each forum.
 Students will post their response by 11:55 PM of Wednesday of that week.
-Your post should be about 250 words per question (total 750-800 words per forum).
-Each post should be concise, addressing the issues, supported by referenced direct quotations (readings and lectures), demonstrate critical thinking (questions or issues sparked by ideas), and with one application to your context.
-You will also post a brief response (3-4 lines) to each of your group members by 11:55 PM on Thursday of that week, affirming, seeking clarification of a point, or sharing from a personal experience.
+Your post should be about 250 words per question (grace 10%).
+Each post should be concise, addressing the issues, supported by referenced quotations (direct or indirect from readings and lectures), demonstrate critical thinking (questions or issues sparked by ideas), and with one application to your context.
+You will also post a brief response (3-4 lines) to each of your group members by 11:55 PM on Thursday of that week, affirming, seeking clarification of a point, or sharing a personal experience.

 On Friday of that week, one member of each group will write a "group conclusion" for their forum by 11:55PM.
-This conclusion will provide the following summary: (1) major points important to CE & discipleship; (2) questions/issues discussed; (3) practical applications.
+This would be a summary of the following: (1) major points important to CE & discipleship; (2) questions/issues discussed; (3) practical applications.
 This conclusion should be about 300-350 words (marks deducted if exceed limit).
 Your group is responsible for establishing a schedule for conclusion writers.
 Each student will only write one conclusion for one forum in the course.
 You are not obliged to include late forum posts (after 11:55 PM, Wednesday) in your conclusion.